 - Honey: For the glaze, gives it that beautiful shiny and sticky exterior.

-- Granulated sugar: Also for the glaze.
+- Granulated sugar and water, also for the glaze.

 Step-by-Step Tutorial